amni/Netflexxed/README.md

 Netflexxed
 ==========
-Authors: Alan Ni, Matt Eb, Michael Zh
+Authors: Alan Ni, Matt Ebeweber, Michael Zhao

 Finalist of PennApps and Winner of Best User of Mashery API.